mne-tools/mne-python/doc/overview/design_philosophy.rst

 MNE-Python also integrates well with other standard scientific python libraries.
-For example, MNE-Python objects underlyingly store their data in NumPy arrays, making it easy to apply custom algorithms or pass your data into one of :mod:`scikit-learn`'s machine learning pipelines.
-MNE-Python's 2-D plotting functions also return :mod:`matplotlib` :class:`~matplotlib.pyplot.figure.Figure` objects, and the 3D plotting functions return :mod:`mayavi` scenes, so you can customize your MNE-Python plots using any of :mod:`matplotlib` or :mod:`mayavi`'s plotting commands.
+For example, MNE-Python objects underlyingly store their data in NumPy arrays, making it easy to apply custom algorithms or pass your data into one of :mod:`scikit-learn <sklearn>`'s machine learning pipelines.
+MNE-Python's 2-D plotting functions also return matplotlib :class:`~matplotlib.figure.Figure` objects, and the 3D plotting functions return mayavi scenes, so you can customize your MNE-Python plots using any of matplotlib or mayavi's plotting commands.
 The intent is that MNE-Python will get most neuroscientists 90% of the way to their desired analysis goal, and other packages can get them over the finish line.

 Submodule-based organization